-The fluid that is ejaculated is clear or white, with a distinct smell and look from urine.
+The fluid that is ejaculated is clear or white, that looks quite different urine.
 For some it has been compared to fat-free milk in consistency, while for others describe it as thicker and white.

 How much volume is there in an ejaculation?

-Female ejaculators come in two quite different groups, one that ejaculates large amounts (1 c.), “gushers”, and others that “eke” out small amounts (1 teaspoon) of usually thicker liquid.
+Female ejaculators come in two quite different groups, one that ejaculates large amounts (1 c.), “gushers” or “squirters,” and others that “eke” out small amounts (1 teaspoon) of usually thicker liquid.